AlfredoCuevas/CMPM163_HW3/README.md

  PartC-<b>HW3PartC.pdf</b>
   For this part of the assignment I looked into createing caustic effects.
 My main source for this was from <i>GPU Gems</i> http://developer.download.nvidia.com/books/HTML/gpugems/gpugems_ch02.html.

+ These are screenShots for PartB of the assignment.
 <img src="screenShots/screenShot1.png">
 <img src="screenShots/screenShot2.png">